 Maybe they’ll run drills with the city or even help us locals get our own plans in order.
 I’d love that, honestly, knowing the base has our back makes it feel like we’re all in this together.

 Beyond 2025, we see their vision stretching out to make SAS Gulfport a model for other coastal bases.
-They could set an example, showing how to blend tough engineering, smart planning, and community grit into something that lasts.
+They could set an example, showing how to blend challenging engineering, smart planning, and community grit into something that lasts.

 SAS Gulfport’s Vision for Hurricane Protection Beyond 2025